 An exhibit at the Detroit Historical Museum called “Exiled To Motown” explores the Japanese American experience here in Metro Detroit.

-It’s a story of displacement and resettlement – Japanese Americans sent to incarceration camps during World War Two, their choices were limited: stay in the camps with the people they knew, or head east and start new lives in places they’d never imagined.
+It’s a story of displacement and resettlement – Japanese Americans sent to internment camps during World War II, their choices were limited: stay in the camps with the people they knew, or head east and start new lives in places they’d never imagined.

 One Detroit’s Bill Kubota knows something about that.
 His parents came here right after the war.
 He takes a look.